zeplin/connected-components-docs/docs/gettingStarted/QUICK_START.md

     --component-id 5dd417142dff493fc295dda1
 ```

-We follow the instructions, CLI will ask us to authenticate(../lin/) and select a component file.
-Finally, CLI will create `.zeplin/components.json` file in our project and install required the packages.
+We'll now simply follow the instructions.
+Initially, CLI will ask you to authenticate.
+Once you're logged in, CLI should ask you to select the component file in your codebase to connect to.
+Once you do, the configuration file (`.zeplin/components.json`) will be created file and required packages will be installed.

 <img src="../../img/zeplinInitialization.gif" alt="Initialize flow" width="800" />

-**Congratulations, we just connected our first component!** 🎉
+**Voilà, we just connected our first component!** 🎉

-Now we can go back to Zeplin and see that our component enriched with links!
-Based on our project type, the component may have a description and code snippet.
+Now let's head back to Zeplin and check out component!
+Based on the project type, the component may have a description and code snippet that should look like this:

 <img src="../../img/zeplinConnectedComponent-react.png" alt="Connected component" width="800" />

 ### Project types

-Initialize command can detect the project type and install related CLI plugins and enrich Connected Components even more.
-As of now, the following project types are supported.
-Check the links for configuration details about each plugin.
+The initialize command we just ran detects your project type and installs related CLI plugins.
+As of now, the following project types are supported:
  - [React](https://github.com/zeplin/cli-connect-react-plugin)
  - [Angular](https://github.com/zeplin/cli-connect-angular-plugin)
  - [Vue.js](https://github.com/johntips/storybook-vue-zeplin)
  - [Storybook](https://github.com/zeplin/cli-connect-storybook-plugin)

+ If necessary, check out the links for plugins more configuration details.

 ## Inspect the configuration file

-Open `.zeplin/components.json` on your source code project.
-Its content will be something similar to the below example.
+As mentioned above, the initialize command creates a configuration file—let's see how it looks like.
+Open the new `.zeplin/components.json` file in your repository.
+It should look similar to this:

 ```json
 {